Seif1Ahmed/Projects/README.md

 ```
 3.**Prepare the Model**:

-Download reuters-sbert-semantic-search-model(5).zip from this repository extract it:
+Download `reuters-sbert-semantic-search-model(5).zip` from this repository and extract it:

 ```bash
 unzip reuters-sbert-semantic-search-model(5).zip